robertlarkins/math-and-code-tricks/EntityFramework/Querying.md

 See below for what `Company` and `Address` look like.

-The second approach is to perform explicit client-side evaluation, which pulls the data from the db into client-side memory and evaluates it there.
+Another approach is to perform explicit client-side evaluation, which pulls the data from the db into client-side memory and evaluates it there.
 This is not recommended as it can have a detrimental impact on performance if there is a lot of data.
 This requires adding something like `ToList()` into the query to pull back the data.
 It could be done like this: